Sunday, July 13, 2025

 just some jive frequencies

-of water or sky, or
+of water, or sky, or

-a bright bandanna
+a type of bandanna

 tied across his brow.